-Progress is measured by three standards, the qualitative standard, the quantitative standard (pace) and the time frame standard.
+Progress is measured by two standards, the qualitative standard (grade point average) and the quantitative standard (pace).

 The qualitative standard is the student’s cumulative grade point average.
-The Overall GPA is measured by Academic Standing requirements.
+This is the GPA that a student must have at each evaluation point.
+The Overall GPA is measured by Academic Standing requirements for graduation.

 The quantitative standard (pace) is the number of overall credits passed in relation to those attempted.
-All students must complete at least 67 percent of all courses attempted at any college attended.
+All students must complete at least 66.66 percent of all courses attempted at any college attended.
 The completion ratio is measured by dividing total hours passed by total hours attempted.
 Grades of F, W, WF, I, or U do not count as passing grades.
-Grades of IP are not considered passing for undergraduate students.

-Academic progress is checked at the end of Spring Semester every academic year.
+Academic progress is checked at the evaluation point per the institution.
 Failure to complete the minimum number of credit hours per academic year or maintain the minimum GPA will result in the cancellation of all Federal, State and Institutional funds.
 Students whose aid is canceled are not eligible for additional financial aid until the SAP standards are met.